sainiparitosh2003/InvenTrackPro/README.md

 - **Customer Management:** Maintain detailed records of customers, including their contact information, purchase history, and preferences.
 Easily access and update customer data.

-- **Product Management:** Keep track of product details such as descriptions, prices, stock levels, and categories.
-Ensure accurate inventory counts and quick retrieval of product information.

 - **Supplier Management:** Store and manage supplier information, including contact details, delivery schedules, and payment terms.
 Maintain strong relationships with suppliers for smooth operations.

 - **Employee Management:** Manage employee records, including personal information, roles, and performance metrics.
 Monitor employee activities and access levels within the system.

+- **Product Management:** Keep track of product details such as descriptions, prices, stock levels, and categories.
+Ensure accurate inventory counts and quick retrieval of product information.

+- **Billing Solution:** Create new bills with ease, applying discounts, taxes, and other charges as needed.
+Provide customers with accurate and professional invoices.

+- **Invoice Management:** Generate and manage invoices for sales and services.
+Retrieve old invoices quickly and ensure accurate billing for all transactions.

 - **Stock Management:** Track stock levels in real-time, manage stock entries and exits, and set alerts for low stock levels.
 Ensure optimal inventory levels to meet customer demand without overstocking.

-- **Invoice Management:** Generate and manage invoices for sales and services.
-Retrieve old invoices quickly and ensure accurate billing for all transactions.

-- **Billing Solution:** Create new bills with ease, applying discounts, taxes, and other charges as needed.
-Provide customers with accurate and professional invoices.
+-
 - **Business Reporting:** Generate comprehensive reports on sales, inventory, and overall business performance.
 Gain insights into trends and make informed decisions to drive growth.

 - **User-Friendly Interface:** Enjoy a simple and intuitive interface designed for easy navigation and efficient task management.
 Perform all operations with just a few clicks.